 One thing I’ve always wanted to do was improve dust collection.
 I already have a filter to capture the dust as I carve, but my power tools never had permanent hookups to a dust collector.
 In the near and distant past, I hooked a shop vacuum directly to my power tools.
 This method, even though it worked, constantly clogged up the vacuum’s filter, and I had to clean it almost every day.

-Well, this year at Open Studios, I decided to connect all my power tools to a central vacuum and dust New vacuum systemcollection system.
+Well, this year at Open Studios, I decided to connect all my power tools to a central vacuum and dust collection system.
 Since my workshop is so small, a regular dust collector with 4” hoses would take up so much room, I wouldn’t have space to work.
 Fortunately, a company known for industrial dust collection, Oneida, invented a small cyclonic separator that fits between a regular shop vacuum and the power tools.
 So now I’m connecting all my tools with 2” to 2 1/2” hose and blast gates to my new separator and vacuum.
 (A new vacuum, by the way, since my other one died a couple of weeks ago.)

 On another shop tool front, as I mentioned in a previous blog entry, I got a bed extension for my mini wood lathe.
-To install New sharpening station-72it, I had to move my scroll saw to where the sharpening station sat, and then I had to make a new space for the sharpening station in a lesser used space on one wall.
+To install it, I had to move my scroll saw to where the sharpening station sat, and then I had to make a new space for the sharpening station in a lesser used space on one wall.
 My workshop is evolving little by little.

 Meanwhile, On the Workbench